-Has Your Partner Changed Since You Started Dating?
-Here's How To Tell If You're In Love With Who They Were, Not Who They Are
+Here's How To Tell If You're In Love With Who Your Partner Was, Not Who They Are

 Whether your local food co-op moved the cheese to a different aisle or you got a new haircut that was literally not what you wanted at all — change isn't always easy.
 From school to jobs, work, or family, life is full of transition.
 And when you're in a relationship, your partner's individual changes sometimes impact you as well.
 It's completely natural if your partner has changed since you started dating.
 Maybe they started wearing linens all the time (#goals), or they got a big promotion at work.
 Or perhaps they had a spiritual awakening on a hike with their stepdad and decided they didn't want to drink anymore, along with attending weekly mediation hour.